lofcz/sweetalert2-neutral/README.md

 The original fork annoucement accumulated over 20 positive reactions, originally even Limonte reacted with "thumbs up".
 A few days later he changed his mind and resorted to censorship, deleting the annoucement:

 ![image](https://user-images.githubusercontent.com/10260230/180612664-87a2b27b-7509-4b92-8caa-0e62a6d78f53.png)

-<sub>Here used to be a note about how to sponsor the original Swal2 library, but due to censorship used by Limonte, this information is now removed.</sub>